Appartement du roi: Chambre de Louis XIV

 The chambre de Louis XIV (or King's Bedchamber) was constructed in 1701 on the site of the former salon du roi (or State Drawing Room), which dated from the time of Louis XIII.
 This room underwent a number of modifications during the reign of Louis XIV, most notably in 1678 when the three western windows facing the terrace became archways opening into the Hall of Mirrors (constructed beginning that year), for which the room became a kind of appendage.
-A 3-storey avant-corps was added to the exterior of the eastern facade facing the Marble Court, with three bays opening onto a gilt wrought-iron balcony overlooking the courtyard, and the top part of the room corresponding to the attic storey of the avant-corps.
+A 3-storey avant-corps was added to the exterior of the eastern façade facing the Marble Court, with three bays opening onto a gilt wrought-iron balcony overlooking the courtyard, and the top part of the room corresponding to the attic storey of the avant-corps.

 When in 1684 Louis XIV moved into the adjacent room to the south (the chambre du roi), this central room behind the facade of the avant-corps was designated as the salon du roi or the salon où le roi s'habille ("the room in which the king dresses").
-For 17 years, it served as venue for the ceremonies that surrounded the life of the king, such as the lever and the coucher.
+For 17 years, it served as venue for the ceremonies that surrounded the life of the King, such as the lever and the coucher.
 When the chambre de Louis XIV was established in 1701, the archways to the Hall of Mirrors were sealed off, and the room became the ideological as well as physical focal point of the palace.
-The king died in this room on 1 September 1715.
+The King died in this room on 1 September 1715.
 Later, Louis XV and Louis XVI would continue to use it for the lever and the coucher.
 On 6 October 1789, Louis XVI, Marie Antoinette, and the Dauphin appeared on the balcony before the mob that forced the royal family to move from Versailles to the Tuileries Palace in Paris.